 Please note that it is critical to differentiate between your account limit (that may or may not be used) and approving work (required to be performed to bill against those funds).

-So please know that the way our contract is worded is for your benefit and that the approved account limit does not, by itself, entitle us to use funds beyone what work is specifically approved.
-So, in reality, unless you're prone to uncontrolled rants of approval, having a low account limit doesn't really add a safety factor; it just diminishes your ability to approve work when we are on-site.
-By comparison, it is like telling your credit card company to lower your limit to what you expect to spend next month, which would lead to denial of your card if you so much as tried to buy an extra gallon of gas.
+So please know that the way our contract is worded is for your benefit and that the approved account limit does not, by itself, entitle us to use funds beyone what work received your personal final approval.
+So, in reality, unless you're prone to uncontrolled rants of approval, having a low account limit doesn't really add a safety factor; it just diminishes your ability to approve work you want us to do while we are on-site.
+By comparison, it is like telling your credit card company to lower your limit to what you expect to spend next month, which would lead to denial of your card if you so much as tried to buy an extra roll of toilet paper.
 So it is in your best interest to try for the maximum account limit that you qualify for, as a low limit can only lead to increased costs for you in the way of return travel charges.
-Also, one of the requirements to open an account with AAAA is a sufficient account limit.
+Also, one of the requirements to open an account with AAAA is a sufficient account limit (new accounts are normally required to approve an account limit of at least $2,000).

 Pre-approving unforeseen works:

-While AAAA allows approval of items proposed in advance in writing, AAAA does not provide residential change orders on-site.
-Instead, since California discourages verbal approvals for residential projects, we've done our best to use our decades of experience with standby power systems to take educated guesses at the most likely repairs that may be needed and/or desired.
+While AAAA allows approval of items proposed in advance in writing, since California discourages verbal approvals for residential projects, AAAA does not provide residential change orders on-site.
+Instead, we've done our best to use our decades of combined experience with standby power systems to take educated guesses at the most likely repairs that may be needed and/or desired.
 We then itemize and provide bid pricing for those common repairs in order to be as transparent as possible as early as possible.
-That way, well in advance of our visit, you can consider, request changes and/or approve things as you like.
+That way, well in advance of our visit, you can consider, request changes and/or approve the charges that you prefer.

 Why the contract is open-ended: